Cancer Disparities: Making Sure Everyone Can Get Cancer Care

 Early Detection Shouldn't Be a Privilege

 Catching cancer early can make a big difference.
-We can find the most common cancers with effective screening tests.
+We can find the most common cancers with effective screenings.

 If you find breast, colon, cervical, and lung cancers early, they're easier to treat.
 Tests for colon and cervical cancer can even stop these cancers before they begin.